 Inspired by the historical novel by Pulitzer Prize-winning author Geraldine Brooks, composer-performer Merima Ključo's multimedia work for accordion, piano, and video traces the dramatic story of one of Jewish culture's most treasured manuscripts. — "Powerful music.
 An incredible story.
 Haunting images."
 (The Cleveland Plain Dealer)

 Named for the time difference between the port cities of Buenos Aires and Yokohama, this program explores a marriage of Argentine nuevo tango with Japanese traditional music, while celebrating the long legacy of the tango in Japan — "sensational… an exceptional fusion between Tango and Japanese traditional music."
 (Latina Magazine)

 Celebrated Inuit performer Tanya Tagaq reclaims the controversial 1922 film Nanook of the North.
 The Polaris Music Prize and Juno Award-winning vocalist employs exquisite, unnerving improvisations, as much rooted in traditional roots as in contemporary culture — "she taps into humanity's most naked emotions and forces them into the spotlight."
 (Vice Music)

 According to Time Out New York, "this long-running group of four-string virtuosos boasts an outlandishly diverse repertoire," from the Afro-Cuban hues of "Racing Mind" to the serene, bitter-sweet balladry of "Caeli."

-In this exciting new concert program, tango maestro Pablo Ziegler – the Buenos Aires-born pianist and composer who helped shape the modern tango brings the rich, Argentine musical tradition into a chamber music setting — "no one embodies the art of the tango better."
-(Lincoln Journal Star)
+In this exciting new concert program, tango maestro Pablo Ziegler – the Buenos Aires-born, Latin Grammy-winning pianist and composer who helped shape the modern tango – brings the rich Argentine musical tradition into a chamber music setting — "rapturous."
+(The New York Times)